Umbraco vs. Contentful: choosing the right CMS for your project

 Pricing

-Umbraco is free and open-source if self-hosted, making it a budget-friendly option for developers and small teams, whilst its managed Umbraco Cloud service has tiered pricing plans that cater to both small projects and large enterprises.
+Umbraco is free and open-source making it a budget-friendly option for developers and small teams, whilst its managed Umbraco Cloud service has tiered pricing plans that cater to both small projects and large enterprises (although other Umbraco hosting solutions are also available).

 Contentful also offers a free tier suitable for basic use, however its paid plans scale quickly depending on the number of content types, locales, users, and API calls, with the costs becoming significant for large-scale projects, especially if usage is high or team size grows.